MiroMIH/PCL_Compiler_FLEX_BISON/README.md

 The PCL language follows a specific syntax and semantics outlined in the project's documentation.
 The language supports variable declarations, arrays, data structures, constants, arithmetic, logical and comparison operators, conditions, loops, and more.

-## How to Use

-To use the PCL compiler, follow these steps:

-1. Clone the repository.
-2. Navigate to the specific directory for the compilation phase you're interested in (e.g., `lexical_analysis`, `syntax_semantic_analysis`).
-3. Follow the instructions provided in the respective README files for building and running the compiler.

-Feel free to explore and contribute to the development of the compiler.
-Issues, enhancements, and bug reports are welcome.

 Happy coding!